Metaswitch/clearwater-readthedocs/Manual Install.md

 `servers=<Sprout IP address:11211>,<Sprout IP address:11211>,...` ensuring the order of the IP addresses is identical on each node
 *   force Sprout to reload its configuration with `sudo service sprout reload`.

+In release 41, Chronos was added to Sprout.
+If using this release or later, after initially installing the Sprout nodes you must also follow these instructions to ensure that the Sprouts are correctly clustered.

+*   edit `/etc/chronos/chronos.conf` to include a node entry for each Sprout node in the cluster.
+*   ensure that the `localhost` entry in `/etc/chronos/chronos.conf` is set to the local IP address and not the word 'localhost'.
+*   force Chronos to reload its configuration with `sudo service chronos reload`.

 ### Clustering Homestead and Homer

 Homestead and homer use [Cassandra](http://cassandra.apache.org/) as their datastore.